Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 Recent Changes

 Feb 20, 2026: Supreme Court struck down IEEPA tariffs 6-3 — Germany's rate dropped from 20% to 10% under Section 122 (effective Feb 24, expires ~July 24, 2026).
-Section 232 tariffs of 50% on steel and aluminum remain unchanged.
+The 10% Section 122 layer is contested: the Court of International Trade ruled it unlawful May 7, 2026, and the Federal Circuit stayed that ruling June 11, 2026, so CBP keeps collecting it pending appeal.
+Section 232 metals tariffs apply at 50% on articles wholly of steel/aluminum and 25% on derivative articles such as auto parts and machinery components (both on full customs value, after the April 6, 2026 restructuring).
 EU retaliatory tariffs on US goods (bourbon, Harley-Davidson) remain in effect but may be revisited given the lower US rate.
 German automakers BMW, Mercedes, and Volkswagen continue expanding US manufacturing to hedge against tariff volatility.

 Tips for Importers